cmanon/wp-strava/readme.txt

 == Changelog ==

 = 1.1 =
-Added [activity] short code to deprecate [ride] in the future Fixed static method call error in shortcode
+Added [activity] shortcode to deprecate [ride] in the future Fixed static method call error in shortcode
 Added title to Strava Latest Map Widget
-Added Lance Willet to contributors
+Added Lance Willett to contributors

 = 1.0 =
 Change to Strava API V3